ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

 - reading on a key
     - means starting with latest segment and binary search, if not there goto next latest segment
     - in worst case key is in the earliest segment, so O(NlogK) time (N segments, K keys/segment)
-- bloom filter optimization (cassandra+rocksDB does this)
+- bloom filter optimization (cassandra and rocksDB does this)
     - can use a bloom filter to keep track of what keys are in the SST segment
     - no false negatives, so can definitely ignore searching SST then, saving time for a read
     - can increase filter size (esp during compaction) to redude false positive rate